 Whether you are at work or at home, email is an important way to stay connected for many of us.
 With the introduction of Windows 8, Microsoft has replaced Outlook express with the Mail app.
 In terms of features, not much has changed – they both perform the same usual operations such as read, reply to, and forward emails – except that the Mail app runs in full-screen mode, just like all Windows 8 Metro apps.
 Its interface is minimalistic and focuses on browsing and reading your email messages.

-See also: Set up Gmail in Outlook 2013
+See also: Set up email in Windows 8.1

 Set up email in Windows 8

 You can set up your email in Windows 8 for most email providers and access one or more of those accounts by using the Mail app.
 For major email providers such as Gmail, Yahoo, Hotmail and Aol, the process is straight forward – enter your email address and password that you use with the respective providers, and you are ready to go.

 1.From the Metro interface, click on the Mail tile.

 2.To add a new email account, use the Windows shortcut Windows key+ I. You should see a list of options appear in the right sidebar.

 Add an account in order to set up a new email account.
 A list of popular email providers will be displayed.

 4.Choose your favorite email provider and enter your email address and password associated with your account.
 Then click

 Using custom email address